 As many as 13 million extra child marriages will occur because of COVID-19, most in the years immediately following the crisis.

-8 million children have been pushed into child labour and begging, as millions of parents and caregivers have lost incomes due to COVID-19.
+8 million children have already been pushed into child labour and begging, as millions of parents and caregivers have lost incomes due to COVID-19.

 Rajuma, mum of 18-month-old Asma, is excited to get some soap.